exercism/ruby/hello-world/GETTING_STARTED.md

 Run the test again.
 It will give you a new error.

+    # Running:

+    ESSS

+    Finished in 0.001539s, 2599.0903 runs/s, 0.0000 assertions/s.

     1) Error:
     HelloWorldTest#test_no_name:
     NameError: uninitialized constant HelloWorldTest::HelloWorld
       hello-world/hello_world_test.rb:5:in `test_no_name'

+The letters `ESSS` show that there are four tests altogether, that one of them has an error (`E`), and that three of them are skipped (`S`).

+The goal is to have four passing tests, which will show as four dots: `....`.

+The tests are run in randomized order, which will cause the letters to display in random order as well.

 Within the first test, we are referencing a constant named `HelloWorld` when we say `HelloWorld.hello`.
 When Ruby sees a capitalized name like